AshrafHassan-RH/dev-acm/README.md

 ### Setting up GitOps with RHACM

+Note: This has been implemented using AAP, job template > integrate gitops with ACM

 To integrate GitOps with RHACM, all RHACM managed clusters need to be registered to an instance of GitOps operator running on the hub cluster.
 Once this is configured, applications can be deployed to those clusters using ArgoCD.
 To achieve this run the following commands on the hub cluster:

 ```